The 2026 Gordon Castle Highland Games

 Highland Games Arena

 From light hammer to 28lb Weight for Distance, our competitors travel from far and wide to compete in one of the first games of the season.
 Start as you mean to go on they say… and they mean to win.
-For the second year running, we will play host to women’s open heavy events and tug o war, after great success in 2024.
+For the third year running, we will play host to women’s open heavy events and tug o war, after great success in 2024 & 25.

 Country Sports Arena

-The Country Sports Arena will showcase Les Amis Stunt Team who will thrill the audience with their jousting display with six of their horses.
-We will welcome back Mordor Gun Dogs, and the much-loved Gordon Setter gathering.
-In between the packed schedule of both arenas visitors will enjoy massed pipe band displays, wood turning, laser clay, archery, axe throwing and a rather exciting dog show.
+The Country Sports Arena will showcase Les Amis Stunt Team who will thrill the audience with their Western themed display with six of their horses.

 HISTORY OF THE GAMES